Status

 Governance

-A dedicated facilitation team has been established within DTP to oversee the program and an independent probity advisor was engaged to ensure a robust and transparent process is maintained.
+A dedicated facilitation team has been established within DTP to oversee the program.

 All projects will be considered under the Planning and Environment Act 1987 including probity and confidentiality and will be subject to the same level of rigorous assessment and opportunity for consultation as per the standard assessment process.